top of page

 The Executive Team members remain current full-time students carrying out their representative roles alongside their studies.

-Once elected, the Student Union President becomes a full-time sabbatical employee of Regent’s University London for one year (or two, if decided to run for a secon term).
+Once elected, the Student Union President becomes a full-time sabbatical employee of Regent’s University London for one year (or two, if decided to run for a second term).
 In this role, the President leads the Student Union and, in employment terms, reports to the Student Union & Student Voice Manager as their line manager.

 What does “sabbatical” mean?